metosin/reitit/doc/ring/coercion.md

 ## Pretty printing spec errors

-Spec problems are exposed as-is into request & response coercion errors, enabling pretty-printers like [expound](https://github.com/bhb/expound) to be used:
+Spec problems are exposed as is in request & response coercion errors.
+Pretty-printers like [expound](https://github.com/bhb/expound) can be enabled like this:

 ```clj
 (require '[reitit.ring :as ring])